 [NOTE: When I was writing away years ago with no publishing deal in sight, I was always curious to know what the exciting parts of a writer’s life are actually like (not the hard part where you sit for hours at your computer — I already knew enough about the hard part!).
-So I hope for all the aspiring writers out there, this gives you a glimpse into the fun parts 🙂 ]
+So I hope for all the authors-to-be out there who land on this site, this post gives you a glimpse into the fun parts 🙂 ]

 One of my favorite memories of NYC is this: right after college graduation, a suite-mate and I took her parents’ rickety van and drove from her house in Maryland all the way up to NYC.
 As soon as we saw the city’s skyline, we started belting out Sinatra’s “New York, New York” at the top of our lungs while sharing a submarine sandwich.
 We were both twenty-two and full of hope and anticipation for what was to come.
 Approaching NYC that day was like cruising straight into a dream.